sarachitgaran/sarachitgaran.github.io/_pages/about.md

 # 🔥 News
 - *2025.01*: &nbsp;🎉🎉 My master thesis paper "Heterogeneous expression of long noncoding RNA RP11-109D20.2: Insights into regulatory gene expression roles in colon cancer" is published at [IJBMS](https://ijbms.mums.ac.ir/article_25493.html)
-- *2024.09*: &nbsp;🎉🎉 I started my position as project assistant in the Pathophysiology and Biophysics group at the department of Biomedical Sciences in Veterinary Medicine Universitry of Vienna, Vienna, Austria.
+- *2024.09*: &nbsp;🎉🎉 I started my position as project assistant in the Biophysics and Pathophysiology group at the department of Biomedical Science in Veterinary Medicine Universitry of Vienna, Vienna, Austria.

 # 🧑‍🏫 Reference
 Reference will be available upon request.